 There is a variety of prenatal screening options to choose from.
-However, unlike the non-invasive prenatal screening test, traditional screening methods provide a lower accuracy rate and higher false positive rates (as shown in the image below).
-A false positive is where you receive a positive result for a test, when you should have received a negative result.
+However, unlike the non-invasive prenatal screening test, traditional screening methods provide a lower accuracy rate and higher false-positive rates.
+A false positive is where you receive a positive result for a test when you should have received a negative result.

 A trisomy is a type of aneuploidy (an abnormal number of chromosomes) in which there are three chromosomes instead of the normal two.

 |Trisomy 9||Patau Syndrome (Trisomy 13)||Trisomy 16|

 |Edward’s syndrome (Trisomy 18)||Down Syndrome (Trisomy 21)||Trisomy 22|

 The test has been recently upgraded and below you will find a list of abnormalities and disorders that are also tested for NO additional cost!

 SEX CHROMOSOME ABNORMALITIES – NO ADDITIONAL CHARGE

 A sex chromosome aneuploidy is a numeric abnormality of an X or Y chromosome, with the addition or loss of an entire X or Y chromosome.